 - 1. Completion of the Application Form with a written recommendation by the student's adviser - 2.
-Successful completion of EDUC 300 Instructional Design and Assessment & Practicum including a written evaluation/recommendation from the cooperating teacher of the student's 20-hour practicum experience and completion of electronic portfolio requirements - 3.
+Successful completion of EDUC 300 Instructional Design and Assessment & Practicum. - 3.
 A cumulative Morningside grade point average of at least 2.5 - 4.
 Demonstration of the knowledge, skills, and dispositions, associated with professionalism in teaching at a level commensurate with current status.

-$Refer\ to\ the\ Music\ Department\ for\ the\ admission\ requirements\ for\ Music\ Education.$
+Refer to the Music Department for the admission requirements for Music Education.